-By his wife Catharine, Peter Brecht hal eight children, viz.
-Jacob, George, Catharme, John, Maria, Sarab, Peter and Mejaren.
-His wid ac survived him the nutries a will which is signed in German "liver funcht," in which he manes all his children.
-After giving the endest som twenty Spanish united dol-lars, he orders the balance of his esthis to be equally divided among them and appeints his because Michael and his con-in-law Frederick Helter, Esq. as his evenuors.
+By his wife Catharine, Peter Brecht had eight children, viz., Jacob, George, Catharine, John, Maria, Sarah, Peter and Michael.
+Fils widow survived him nearly thirty years.
+By make a will which is signed in German "Peter brecht," in which he hames all his children.
+After giving the neares you twenty Saulish milled dolnames all his children.
+After giving the ordest son twenty Spanish milied dol-lars, he orders the balance of his es-tate to be equally divided among them and appoints his brother Michael and his jon-in-baw Frederick Heller, Esq., as his executors.

-(S) David Bright, 1740-1893, remained (c) Daryd freight (1.40-189), remained with his pursuits until after the site of the homestral to Yost Hoffman in 1562.
-He was a mil-ice by trace and followed the busi-ness for several years in the neighborhood of Shauferstown.
-Having ob-tained from his father in 1565 the sum of 217 as an advancement, in addition, or when when which within a reaction law. to what each of his children received on coming of age, he removed to a mili-scal in the valley of the Little Swatara, above the little Mountains in Berks county, about twenty miles north Shaciferstown.
-Here he paid attention to Mary Grant, a neighbor's drughter, and soon after married her.
-When the township of Pinegrove was organized by the court of Berks county in 1771, ine place at which David settled was included in it.
-His name "David Brecht," appears on the assessment roll of that year and is continued on each annual list up to and including 1783.
-The assessment list for 1784 is lost, and on that of 1753 and subsequent years, his name is no longer borne.
+(8) David Bright, 1749-1808, remained with his parents until after the sale of the homestead to Yost Hoffman in 1762.
+He was a mil-ler by trade and followed the busi-ness for several years in the neighborhood of Shaefferstown.
+Having ob-tained from his father in 1765 the sum of C17 as an advancement, in addition to what each of his children received on coming of age, he removed to a mill-seat in the valley of the Little Swatara, above the Blue Mountains in Berks county; about twenty miles north of Shaefferstown.
+Here he paid attention to Mary Grant, a neighbor's daughter, and soon after married her.
+When the township of Pinegrove was organized by the court of Berks county in 1771, the place at which David settled was included in it.
+His name "David Brecht," appears on the assessment roll of thet was and is continued on each of that year and is continued on each annual list up to and including 1783.
+The assessment list for 1784 is lost, and on that of 1785 and subsequent years, his name is no longer borne.
 About the year 1784 he removes to Greenbriar county, Virginia, where he appears to have carried on the occupation of farming on a small scale, until his death in 1808, leaving to survive him his widow, Mary, by whom he had six children, viz., Michael, Jesse, David G., George, Mary and Margaret.